-Named in the 1850’s after James Mackenzie, a Scottish-origin shepherd and sheep thief, the Mackenzie District is located right in the middle of the New Zealand’s South Island and covers 7,339 square kilometres of most diverse landscapes.
+Named in the 1850’s after James Mackenzie, a Scottish-origin shepherd and sheep thief, the Mackenzie District is located right in the middle of the New Zealand’s South Island and covers a vast 7,339 square kilometres of diverse landscapes.

 The extreme forces of nature created some significant landscape features which form some of the district’s natural boundaries.
 There is the Main Divide of the Southern Alps with New Zealand’s highest mountain “Aoraki – Mount Cook” (3,754m) in the north-west and the Two-Thumbs Ranges in the South-East.
 Little Mount Peel and Peel Forest are as far as the district stretches to the East and Lakes Ohau and Benmore border the district in the south-west.

 The Mackenzie District is truly a district of four seasons with clear, crisp snowy winters and long, hot summers.
 Autumn is known for being a festival of colour, while spring amazes with wild flowers and seas of lupines blooming throughout the region.

 5,000 residents live in the Mackenzie District to date – most in the district’s main towns of Fairlie, Tekapo, Twizel, Kimbell, Burkes Pass, Aoraki/Mount Cook Village, Albury and Cave.